 FE-40 Side Effects

-Note: This page contains information about the side effects of ferrous gluconate.
-Some of the dosage forms included on this document may not apply to the brand name FE-40.
+Note: This document contains side effect information about ferrous gluconate.
+Some dosage forms listed on this page may not apply to the brand name FE-40.

 For Healthcare Professionals

 Applies to ferrous gluconate: compounding powder, oral capsule, oral liquid, oral tablet, oral tablet extended release.

 Frequency not reported: Gastrointestinal discomfort, anorexia, diarrhea, nausea, heartburn, vomiting, constipation, fecal impaction, darkening of stools, gastrointestinal necrosis, gastrointestinal perforation, gastrointestinal stricture, epigastric pain, hematemesis[Ref]

 1. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0